Assistive and Instructional Techonolgy

 ATA is a national nonprofit organization that seeks to redefine human potential by making technology a regular part of the lives of people with disabilities.
 The ATA provides access to technologies, related services, information, and training enabling people to achieve success and independence.

-ASHA is the professional, scientific, and credentialing association for 135,000 members and affiliates who are speech-language pathologists, audiologists, and speech, language, and hearing scientists in the United States and internationally.
+ASHA is the professional, scientific, and credentialing association for speech-language pathologists, audiologists, and speech, language, and hearing scientists in the United States and internationally.
 The Division on Augmentative and Alternative Communication of ASHA is dedicated to improving the quality and availability of augmentative and alternative communication services.

 C for AT provides assistive technology information, training and referrals for both adults and children with disabilities; provides business to business consulting services on website accessibility, product accessibility and user testing by people with disabilities; offers online trainings and web resources on AT related issues.